-The Emmy Lake Chronicles #2, sequel to Dear Mrs. Bird
+The Emmy Lake Chronicles #2

 This summer, when I was desperately struggling to find a book to lose myself in, I turned to sequels of my favorites because I knew they wouldn’t disappointment.
 Yours Cheerfully is a very fitting and enjoyable follow up to Dear Mrs. Bird.